flarkflarkflark/Stemperator/scripts/DAW_INTEGRATION.md

 ### Method 2: Audio Receiver

-1. Insert Stemperator on source track
+1. Insert STEMperator on source track
 2. Create 4 new audio tracks
 3. On each new track, add **Audio Receiver** device
-4. Set SOURCE to Stemperator track → select output pair
+4. Set SOURCE to STEMperator track → select output pair
-5. Disable master output on Stemperator track
+5. Disable master output on STEMperator track

 See `scripts/bitwig/README_Bitwig_Setup.txt` for detailed instructions.